 If you have decided that the Rottweiler Lab Mix is right for you, then we have some tips on how to find and pick the best and healthiest Labrador cross Rottweiler puppy!

 If you want to look at Rottweiler cross Labrador puppies through breeders, expect to pay anywhere from $500 to over $1000.

 Most reputable breeders will have health screened their Rottweiler Lab mix puppies and will be able to offer you certificates that prove as much.

+Remember, getting your Lab and Rottweiler mix puppies from sources that are responsible and understand the importance of breeding standards is of the utmost importance.
 By all accounts, finding responsible breeders and shelters that offer Lab and Rottweiler mix puppies should not be too difficult, as long as you do plenty of research and take your time.

 Rottweiler Lab puppies are cute and sweet and with proper socialization and training, they will surely grow up to be well rounded, adaptable, and wonderful pets for the right person or family!

 - Turcsan et al. Owner Perceived Differences Between Mixed-Breed and Purebred Dogs

 - Howell et al. Puppy Parties and Beyond: the role of early age socialization practices on adult dog behavior

 - Sutter and Ostrander, Dog Star Rising: The Canine Genetic System, Nature Reviews Genetics